Meet Paul, top-notch litigation strategist, tenacious trial lawyer, and Bernstein Shur’s General Counsel.

 Paul is one of Maine’s go-to trial lawyers for difficult and bet-the-company litigation.
-Paul provides a unique and effective one-two punch for clients facing the prospect to litigation: combining a deep understanding of how the business world functions with ability to more clearly see the litigation playing field and, therefore, devise and implement winning strategies.
+Paul provides a unique and effective one-two punch for clients facing the prospect of litigation: combining a deep understanding of how the business world functions with ability to more clearly see the litigation playing field and, therefore, devise and implement winning strategies.
 As Chambers USA put it in its 2017 Edition of America’s Leading Business Lawyers, “Clients describe him as ‘an excellent trial lawyer’ and peers praise his thoroughness: ‘He leaves no stone unturned and takes pride in his work product.’”
 Paul serves as General Counsel to Bernstein Shur.
 For many years, Paul was the Chair of Bernstein Shur’s Litigation Practice Group.

 Paul is known for being able to quickly master the nuances of complex subject areas and handle any type of litigation.
 His areas of practice concentration include: